mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 This only impacts you if you are using the `unstableFieldRef` prop to imperatively access the section object.
 :::

-The `hasLeadingZeros` has been removed from the sections in favor of the more precise `hasLeadingZerosInFormat` and `hasLeadingZerosInInput` properties.
+The property `hasLeadingZeros` has been removed from the sections in favor of the more precise `hasLeadingZerosInFormat` and `hasLeadingZerosInInput` properties.
 To keep the same behavior, you can replace it by `hasLeadingZerosInFormat`

 ```diff